joealden/corum-client/README.md

 - **Operating System** - [Solus](https://solus-project.com/) - A GNU/Linux distribution
 - **Code Editor** - [Visual Studio Code](https://code.visualstudio.com/) - The `.vscode` directory at the root of the project is present so that if someone else opens the project in vscode, the editor will be automatically configured with project specific settings, such as tab spacing etc. Also, they will be able to install the extensions used by me for this project under the `extensions > recommended` panel.
 - **Web Browser (Testing)** - [Firefox 55](https://www.mozilla.org/en-US/firefox/new/) & [Chrome 61](https://www.google.com/chrome/browser/desktop/index.html) (The latest versions)

-### Success Criteria
-- The UI should resemble the layout seen in the [GUI Design section](#gui-design)
-- Users can click on subforums, and the site displays the subforum's posts.
-- Users can click on posts, and the site displays the content of the post.
-- Users can click on the `signup` button and signup to the site (Details saved to backend)
-- Users can click on the `login` / `logout` button and login to / logout of the site (Check details against the backend)
-- Logged in users can add & remove subforums to their `favorites`
-- Logged in users can vote on posts
-- Logged in users can comment on posts
-- Logged in users can create new posts

-### Limitations of the Project
-- Account Recovery
-- Creation of new sub-forums?
-- Responsive CSS (Would require quite a bit more work to have it looking nice on mobile devices)